madhurabhat1991/Deal-Avatar/README.md

 ![image](https://user-images.githubusercontent.com/70220146/119934217-145ca380-bf4b-11eb-8502-cee5f80294de.png)

 #### Notifications
 - User will receive deal alert notifications.
-They can check the deals and mark it as read.
+They can check the deals and mark it as read
 - Editor will receive deal approval notifications.
-They can approve/reject a deal.
+They can approve/reject a deal

 ![image](https://user-images.githubusercontent.com/70220146/119934600-a6fd4280-bf4b-11eb-9897-ac6dc4f0ab93.png)

 #### Saved Items
 - If a user likes a thread, user can save the item
-- Saved items page shows all the items saved for the user, can delete any.
+- Saved items page shows all the items saved for the user, can delete any

 ![image](https://user-images.githubusercontent.com/70220146/119934404-5a196c00-bf4b-11eb-8ef8-9ee924b18a89.png)